Correction officer jobs in Hillsboro, OR - 246 jobs

 Job Description

-You are a certified police officer in another U.S. state and meet the definition of a lateral candidate (see below), OR
+Currently a certified officer in a U.S. state other than Oregon and meets the definition below for a lateral entry candidate; OR

 Job Posted by ApplicantPro